Boat Flags & Boat Flag Etiquette

 Other Boat Flags

 Fishing boats often fly flags denoting their catch.
 Known as Fishing Flags, these boat flags can feature marlin, sailfish, tuna, albacore, tarpon, wahoo, striped bass, bluefish, shark, mako shark, king mackerel, swordfish and more.
-They are flown from the port outrigger or spreader, and are flown upside down if the catch is released.
+They are mostly flown from the port outrigger or spreader, and are flown upside down if the catch is released.

 Gettysburg Flag Works also carries a variety of Nautical & Marine Ensigns, as well as Jolly Roger Pirate Flags, and several fun and humorous boat flags, including Mother-in-Law On Board, Baby on Board, Wife On Board and Husband on Board.

-Boat Flags: How to Order
+How to Order Your Own Boat Flag

 When ordering an ensign, or American Boat Flag, we recommend a flag that measures one inch for each foot of boat length.
 For smaller vessels, a 12x18” flag is usually suffice, while larger boats may opt for the 2x3’ flag.
 Burgee and personal Custom Boat Flags are generally smaller than the ensign, but can measure up to half an inch for each foot above water of the tallest mast.